What Is Your Agent's GPA? A Framework for Evaluating Agent Goal-Plan-Action Alignment: Datasets

 \subsection{Snowflake Intelligence}

-\textbf{Dataset}: Snowflake Intelligence is a production-grade data agent equipped with a text-to-SQL tool and a composite retrieval search tool.
+Snowflake Intelligence is a production-grade data agent equipped with a text-to-SQL tool and a composite retrieval search tool.
 We evaluated it on an internal dataset of 17 agent traces generated from data science queries requiring complex reasoning and multi-step tool usage.
-Unlike TRAIL/GAIA, which targets general-purpose agents, this dataset focuses specifically on failures in data analysis workflow
+Unlike TRAIL/GAIA, which targets general-purpose agents and TRAIL/SWE-bench, which targets a Python coding agent, this dataset focuses specifically on agent failures in a data analysis workflow.

-\textbf{Methodology}: We used the out-of-the-box Logical Consistency (LC) and Execution Efficiency (EE) LLM judges, with custom instructions focused on checking if generated SQL code matched user intent.
-For evaluation, human annotators produced scores on each trace using both a 3-point scale (error / partially correct / fully correct).
-As in TRAIL, we ran each judge 10 times and measured inter-rater reliability using Krippendorff’s $\alpha$.